+g.
 Facility infrastructure condition

 All main parking lots were seal coated during the summer of 2018 except for the North building parking lot.
 It needs complete replacement due to age and the construction related to the steam pipe replacement project and is included in the costing related to the building renovation.
-General parking lots have undergone condition assessments and are scheduled for systematic replacement starting in 2024 and continuing until 2028.
-The first series of replacement occurred during summer 2024.
+General parking lots have undergone condition assessments and will be prioritized for replacement over the course of the next five years.
 The main road for the Sidney campus, College Drive, was resurfaced during the summer of 2021.
 Sidewalks on both campuses are in good condition.
 Small sidewalk repair has taken place as needed over the last couple of years and new steps were added at the Sidney campus.
 Drainage ditches will be addressed by the county in the coming year.